Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GT 230 should in theory be a lot superior to the Radeon HD 6570 (OEM) 1GB overall. (explain)
+Memory BandwidthThe GeForce GT 230 should in theory be a lot faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)

-Texel RateThe Radeon HD 6570 (OEM) 1GB is much (approximately 77%) more effective at texture filtering than the GeForce GT 230. (explain)
+Texel RateThe Radeon HD 6570 (OEM) 1GB should be a lot (about 77%) faster with regards to texture filtering than the GeForce GT 230. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 6570 (OEM) 1GB is a better choice, but it probably won't make a huge difference. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6570 (OEM) 1GB is superior to the GeForce GT 230, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison